Last Updated on Samuel Franklinby

 - IDEA: One of the main store locations on the side of Interchange and near the Power Station IDEA has a large concentration of cash registers (Key to IDEA cash register required) to give you raw Roubles that can easily be placed into a secure container allowing you to turn some profit even if you die in the process.
 IDEA also generally has the lowest traffic of all the main store areas allowing you to sweep through and pickup the random loot and hardware items that are littered throughout.

 - OLI: Quite possibly the most popular of the large stores OLI is famous for a range of vital quest and hideout items along with a healthy amount of computer spawns.
-It’s rare that you’ll be able to visit OLI uncontested unless it is late into a wipe and shouldn’t be lingered in for long or out right avoided in most cases.
+It’s rare that you’ll be able to visit OLI uncontested until the player base has progressed significantly and shouldn’t be lingered in for long or out right avoided in most cases.
 With locations for popular smaller stores just outside of OLI such as Texho, Rasmussen, TechLight and Ultra Medical it’s also a regular transition zone for other PMCs.
 Of all the larger stores OLI generally seems to have the greater chance of Scav spawns although these are small in number.

 - GOSHAN: With a massive 27 cash registers GOSHAN provides plenty of Roubles for those that want to take the time and risk to loot them all (Key to Goshan cash register required).
 GOSHAN is not shy on loose loot either and even has several crates worth looting along with a convenient back entrance to get you into the parking garage underneath and out through the Hole in Fence extract although this requires no backpack.